 Basically, the space.
 All spaces are outdoors and uncovered.
 You should supply your own canopy, tables, chairs, and display items.
 If you have requirements for power .
 We will do what we can to accommodate these requests.
 If you need power for lighting your booth, we recommend that you bring battery powered lighting.

 This year performance entertainment is being managed by Mesa Community College.
 Check back here for contact information.

 + When will I hear back after submitting my application?

 You should receive an email right when your application is submitted letting you know that we recieved your application.
 If you do not, please contact us at firstname.lastname@example.org.
 Another email with application acceptance and details may take up to 2 weeks.

 + Are late applications accepted?

 Applications submitted after January 29 but before February 10 will be reviewed, but space will not be guaranteed.
-Also, it is unlikely that exhibitors applying after January 29 will have their information included in program.
+Also, exhibitors applying after January 29 will not have their information included in the program.